aliaziz/aliaziz/README.md

 ### Hi there 👋
+ ## Ali Ziwa, a software engineer formerly at SafeBoda Uganda and Engie Africa as the android platform lead.
+Currently pursuing an Msc.in Computer science.
+## I use Swift, played with SwiftUI for iOS applications, worked with Java and Kotlin for android applications.
+I've used RxJava and RxSwift.
+I sometimes write generic libraries when looking for pain 😁.

 <!--
 **aliaziz/aliaziz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.